 There are two separate classes of units.
 Each unit within the same class has the same rights as all other units within that class.
+Each unit class has a different management fee rate.

-Units are redeemed on demand at the unit holder's option.
+Units are redeemed on demand at the unit holders' option.
 However, holders of these instruments typically retain them for the medium to long term.
 As such, the amount expected to be settled within twelve months after the end of the reporting period cannot be reliably determined.